JasonJWilliamsNY/docker_jupyterhub_config/README.md

         localhost:8000

+   *Tip:* Using the Hub's Terminal, have users clone a repo of notebooks into their home directory.

 ## Things to think about/to do

 - add instruction for certificate creation for SSL
 - Docker container must have enough resources (CPU/MEM/DISK) to run a container with many users (need to test)
+- improve `createusers.sh` to handle the case where a docker container is restarted and username folder already exist in `jupyterhub-persistant`